 For more information, see About the ArcGIS Web Adaptor.

 ArcGIS Server Services Directory

-When developing web applications, occasionally you need to supply URLs to some of the resources on your server.
+When developing web apps, you may need to supply URLs to some of the resources on your server.
 The ArcGIS Server Services Directory is a tool that uses representational state transfer (REST) technology to help you discover information about your services and the corresponding URLs you can use for development.

-The Services Directory is also an excellent way to let your server be discovered through browsing or searches.
+The Services Directory can also be used to allow your server to be discovered through browsing or searches.
 For example, through the Services Directory, users of your server can access a geographic footprint of all available services.
-Users can also retrieve service-level metadata about your services and preview them in a web browser, ArcMap, ArcGIS Explorer Desktop, and Google Earth.
+Users can also retrieve service-level metadata about your services and preview them in a web browser, ArcGIS Earth, and Google Earth.

 REST API and command line utilities for server administration

 The ArcGIS REST API allows you to script common server administration tasks such as adding a machine to a site, publishing a service, adding permissions, and so on.
 The ArcGIS Server Administrator Directory provides interactive access to this API.
 This is helpful for learning the hierarchy of commands and constructing HTTP requests to put in your scripts.
 Once you understand the API, you can manage your ArcGIS Server site with any tool or programming language that can make HTTP requests.